farsonic/nsxez/README.md

 ## Inital usage

-Teh library operates on a preexisting Tier0 router and when initiated it expects you to pass a valid NSX-T manager IP address, username, password and Tier0 router name.
+The library operates on a preexisting Tier0 router and when initiated it expects you to pass a valid NSX-T manager IP address, username, password and Tier0 router name.
 All ongoing operations are performed against this Tier0 router enviornment.

 ```python
 from nsxez import operations as nsx